asseternity/browser-text-rpg-wp/readme.md

 Male with long hair and olive skin in his early 30's.
 Male.
 Reyes from MEA personality.
 Think himself charming but is **constantly moving to run away from responsibilities or chores** of the mundane life.
 Wants to move from party to party to not have to feel or deal with literal and metaphorical messes.

 ### Lysander MacAppleby - TAKING EVERYTHING AS AN ORDER
 Nonbinary with shoulder length red hair and scars in their mid 30's.
 Jane Shepard personality.
 Soldier to the bone, **thinks about what they need to do 24/7**.
 Remembers everything anyone tells them.
 Loyal without question.
+Is really into retaining respect of their career-oriented peers in the Fated Realm, **in a capitalist way**.

 ## Alphabet
 A - Aruakh